Mahina-Gillani02/College-Database-Project/README.md

 - Viewing deliveries
 - Changing passwords if required

-System was created using Python connected to an SQL database, the GUI used the module Tkinter
+System was created using Python connected to an SQLite database (using DB Browser), the GUI used the module Tkinter

 Still room for improvements and new features